dmnsgn/frontend-boilerplate/README.md

 Same as running `gulp --env dev`.

 ---
-Note: if you just want to build the project and serve it, run `gulp --env prod` then `gulp serve`.
+Note: if you just want to build the project and serve it, run `npm run prod` then `gulp serve`.

 #### Make changes